 Seated exercises like the ones we're going to look at today can help you build your fitness without putting unnecessary strain on joints.
 For more exercise ideas, read our Top 7 Sport and Fitness Activities for Older People.

 Why do Chair Exercises?

-The beauty of chair exercises is that they’re incredibly accessible.
-You don’t need to be super-fit already; you don’t need any specialist equipment.
+The beauty of chair exercises is that they're very accessible.
+You don't need to be super-fit already.
+You don't need any specialist equipment.
 All you need is a seat!
-You can increase the difficulty based on your ability, adding weights if you’re looking for an extra challenge.
+You can increase the difficulty based on your ability, adding weights if you're looking for an extra challenge.
 Alternatively, you can simply come as you are and get moving from the comfort and safety of your home.
-Chair exercises are great for older people, those with mobility or balance issues, and people recovering from injuries or surgery.
+Chair exercises are great for older people, those with mobility or balance issues, and anyone recovering from an injury or surgery.

 Top 5 Chair Exercises for Elderly People

 Next, we're going to take you through five great chair exercises for elderly people and those with limited mobility.
 Before you start, it's important to sit in the right position.
 Choose a sturdy chair without armrests, such as a dining chair.
 Sit upright, straightening your spine as much as you can.
 Your back shouldn't be resting on the back of the chair, so you may need to shuffle forward a little.
 Sit with your feet flat on the floor.
 If you like, hold onto the sides of the seat.
 Now you're ready to go.

 Perform each exercise at a steady pace and don't rush - you're aiming for control, not speed.

 1. Knee Lifts